zlilpoof/zlilpoof/README.md

 [![ProfileBanner](https://github.com/zlilpoof/zlilpoof/blob/main/capa%20linkedin%20v6.png)](https://github.com/zlilpoof)

-I am a developer passionate about programming and everything that involves it. <br/>
+I’m a passionate programmer with a deep love for coding and everything that surrounds it. <br/>
-My journey into programming began at the age of 12 when I discovered Java, and since then, programming has been my passion. <br/>
+My journey began at the age of 12, when I first discovered Java, and since then, programming has been much more than a skill; it’s become my lifelong passion. <br/>
 🎓 Software Engineering | Anhanguera University 🎓

 ---